Symptoms and Diagnosis

 How Kidney Disease Is Diagnosed

 Blood and urine tests are the only way to check for kidney damage or measure kidney function.
-It is important for you to get checked for kidney disease if you have the key risk factors:
+It is important for you to get checked for kidney disease if you have the key risk factors, which are

 - high blood pressure